imagej/imagej.github.io/_pages/Void_Whizzard.md

 INSTRUCTIONS
 ------------

-A user guide with download and installation instructions is available here: [Media:Void Whizzard User Guide v1.4.pdf](Media_Void_Whizzard_User_Guide_v1.4.pdf)
+A user guide with download and installation instructions is available here: [Void Whizzard User Guide v1.4.pdf](/media/Void Whizzard User Guide v1.4.pdf)

 HOW TO CITE:
 ------------